philipz/docker_keras/README.md

-# Using Keras via Docker
+# Using Keras via Nvidia-Docker

 This directory contains `Dockerfile` to make it easy to get up and running with Keras via [Docker](http://www.docker.com/).